IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Roles

-Users will have **Roles**, which define what particular users are allowed to do: read records, modify records, run reports, configure the system.
+Users will have a **Role**, which defines what particular users are allowed to do: read records, modify records, run reports, configure the system.
 Examples of roles are Social Worker, \CP Manager, and CP Administrator.

 Along with defining what actions the user is allowed to perform, roles also limit what kind of information is visible about individual records for a specific user.
 For example, a CP Social Worker may be allowed to view and edit personally identifiable information \(such as name, age, and sex\) about a particular client, while a CP Manager may only see a reduced set of information about that same person \(age and sex, but not the name\), and may not be allowed to edit any of it.